People often say that children are fearless.

 From my experience though, and I’ve seen this at both primary and secondary level, the opposite is becoming increasingly true.
 Our young people are scared, anxious and increasingly, unwilling to even ‘try’.

-When I taught year 6 students, it caused me a great deal of upset – and ultimately lead to me moving up to secondary – to see the sorry impact of exam pressure on endless numbers of 9 to 11 year olds, not to mention those in the year groups below who weren’t much better off.
+When I taught year 6 students, it caused me a great deal of upset to see the negative impact of exam pressure on 9 to 11 year olds, not to mention those in the year groups below who weren’t much better off.
 These children have been failed.
-Failed by a broken system of inaccurate, inconsistent and even fixed tests; farcical target grades that were completely detached from actual abilities; and desperate teachers and school leaders (whose pay, position and school standard are directly linked to these results) who fill every part of the school day (and pre/post-school) with panicky SATs booster sessions; the kids are the ones who really suffer.
-I can’t tell you how many children I saw having physical symptoms of anxiety, including issues of self-harm and panic attacks.
+Failed by a broken system of inaccurate, inconsistent tests; farcical target grades that were completely detached from actual abilities; desperate teachers and school leaders forced to fill every part of the school day with panicky SATs booster sessions.
+I can’t count the number of children I saw having physical symptoms of anxiety, including issues of self-harm and panic attacks.
 And this only worsened at secondary when homework, hormones and social media really kick in.

-Though I don’t think we can blame this lack of ‘willingness’ and resilience entirely on our exam culture in the UK.
+I don’t think we can blame this lack of ‘willingness’ and resilience entirely on any one thing.
 I’m not even sure that this is a new thing really.
 Perhaps children have always been terrified to try new things, but discipline being much stricter from both school and home ‘way back when’, maybe children just did as they were told because the alternative was more terrifying.

 Opting out just wasn’t an option whereas now, for many, it clearly is.
 In many schools and educational settings, we are accepting ‘I can’t’ or ‘I won’t’ far too often.
 I’m not advising that we throw shy children into isolation when they are too terrified to speak in a presentation, but there should be an expectation that they will try.
-Even with a child child who is incredibly shy/socially awkward (like I was); if you coach them and their classmates coach them, they have extra time to practise; make them aware of speaking techniques to help with nerves and confidence, they’re promised individual rewards for trying something new; then I don’t think it’s unreasonable to demand that they at least say one sentence in their group presentation to their own form.
+Even with a child child who is incredibly shy/socially awkward (like I was); if you coach them and their classmates coach them; give them extra time to practise; make them aware of speaking techniques to help with nerves and confidence; promise individual rewards for trying something new; then I don’t think it’s unreasonable to demand that they at least say one sentence in their group presentation to their own form.

 I have been in the exact situation described here.
 After several confrontations with the pupil in question and a letter from home demanding that this boy wasn’t made to present because he really didn’t want to, it was suggested to me by a member of senior staff that I “just let it go” because “we can’t force children to speak!”
 I’ll also add that the pupil in question didn’t appear to be especially anxious as he often answered questions in class and had no problem in back-chatting at any given opportunity.

 I know that many of these parents might have a battle on their hands at home, and often just don’t want to see their child upset and unhappy, but isn’t part of life sometimes doing things that you don’t want to do?
 Isn’t it true that so often once we’ve faced our fears, we can’t believe we were so worried in the first place?
-Aren’t these the richest experiences, especially when we end up realising we might have even enjoyed the thing we were so worried about?
+Aren’t these the richest experiences, when we often realise that we were stronger and braver than we ever believed?